drpatrik/combatris/README.md

 You can also play against your self in the single player campaign.

+I have tested the game with four players, three on MacBook Pro and one Raspberry Pi 3 B+ all players where running over 2.4 Wi-Fi.
+The game works well but there can be lag up to one second, since heartbeats are sent every second and status updates every 0.5 second (if something has happened).
+Heartbeats are suppressed if other messages has been sent within the heartbeat interval (to keep network congestion down)

 Feature | Support
 --- | ------
 Hold Piece | Yes